Altinn/altinn-broker/docs/LoadTesting.md

 - VUs: How many virtual users running tests at the same time.
 - iterations: how many tests TOTAL should be completed. vus/iterations=test per vus.
 0 means infinite iterations for as long as the test will run.
 - httpDebug: full/summary.
 Outputs infomration about http requests and responses
 - duration: How long the test should be running.
-The test also adds a 30 seconds gracefull stop period on top of this.
+The test also adds a 30 seconds graceful stop period on top of this.

 We run load tests using k6.
 To run without installing k6 you can use docker compose(base url has to be http://host.docker.internal:5096):
 ```docker compose -f docker-compose-loadtest.yml up k6-test```